Last updated on December 21, 2025

 Armageddon

-You can slightly mess with your opponents’ lands with Strip Mine and Wasteland.
+You can further mess with your opponents’ lands with Strip Mine and Wasteland.

 Honor of the Pure gives all your white creatures +1/+1.
-Effects like Glorious Anthem usually cost three mana, so this is a good discount.
-Wedding Announcement, a Standard all-star, does all of that and gives you tokens and cards.
+Effects like Glorious Anthem usually cost 3 mana, so this is a good discount.
+Wedding Announcement, a former Standard all-star, does all of that and gives you tokens and cards.

 Intangible Virtue is a good payoff for a token strategy since a lot of good white weenie strategies use creature tokens.
-Always Watching can be another good addition.
+Flowering of the White Tree and Lumen-Class Frigate provide additional cheap anthem effects.

 Cathars' Crusade